Xiddler/PORTABLE_ENV/dotfiles/cheat/dictionaries.md

 ## for spell-checking
 hunspell

-# dict / stardict - uses a number of dictionaries
+# dict - uses a number of dictionaries

 ->% dict <word>

 /usr/share/dict

+stardict - a GUI interface

 # alias def